Mike Calvert: SAS Operations

 Calvert at the ceremony marking the passing of 3 and 4 SAS to France in October 1945.

 Calvert was evacuated to Britain on medical grounds (ironically following an accidental injury) in September 1944.
 To his dismay, the Chindits were disbanded while he was still in hospital.

 By March 1945 he was in command of the Special Air Service Troops, a brigade formed by bringing together British, French and Belgian SAS units in 1944 to serve in the Second Front in Europe.
-There was some controversy when the brigade was formed, Bill Stirling (still a Prisoner of War in Germany) objecting to the proposed role of the SAS and resigning from the regiment.
+There was some controversy when the brigade was formed, Bill Stirling objecting to the proposed role of the SAS and resigning from the regiment.
 There were also mixed views on Calvert's appointment, as, unlike many other decorated SAS officers at the time, he had no prior SAS, desert or European experience.
 Calvert knew the Stirling brothers from his time instructing Commandos in 1940.

 On taking over at a relatively quiet period for the SAS at the end of the war, Calvert said he found 1 and 2 SAS "living rather a country house existence" in Essex, "going off to the races" - they "thought they had fought their war".
 Calvert's orders were to "get them all together and get them into action within 3 weeks".
 According to Calvert, 1 SAS under Paddy Mayne and 2 SAS under Brian Franks initially resisted, putting up lots of objections.
 Brian Franks used his connections to complain to General Dempsey about the role; Calvert "had to give him a hell of a rocket to get him going".